Hopbox/charcoal-helper/README.md

 ## Squid Versions supported

 Squid-2.x is supported in compatibility mode with `-c` argument to the helper.
-While Squid-3.x is supported natively.
+While Squid-3.x and Squid-4.x are supported natively.
-We will add support for Squid-4.x soon.

 ## Setup and Configuration
 Add following lines to `squid.conf`: